Best and worst supermarkets

-We've rated all of the major supermarkets, from giants such as Tesco and Sainsbury's to discounters Aldi and Lidl.
-We've also assessed online-only grocer Ocado, and online supermarket services such as Iceland online and Waitrose online, to see which will bring you the freshest produce, and offer convenient delivery slots with stellar driver service.
+In the tables below, we've rated all of the major supermarkets, from giants such as Tesco and Sainsbury's to discounters Aldi and Lidl.
+We've also compared online-only grocer Ocado with the web and app offerings of traditional supermarkets such as Asda and Waitrose to see which online supermarket gives you the freshest produce, most convenient delivery slots and friendliest drivers.

 |Supermarket||Store appearance||Queuing time||Staff availability||Range of products||Quality of own-label products||Quality of fresh products||Value for money||Customer score (%)|

 Best supermarkets for shopping online

 |Online supermarkets 2020|